 Prior to joining YWCA Madison, Vanessa worked for UW- Madison’s Wisconsin Equity and Inclusion Laboratory and was the Executive Assistant to the Pastor for Mt.
 Zion Baptist Church.

 She was also selected to participate in the 2015 class of Leadership Greater Madison.
 In 2016 BRAVA magazine selected Vanessa as one of the 22 “Women to Watch”.
 In 2017, Vanessa was honored by the Church Women United with the “Building Community” Award.
 In February 2017, Vanessa was named one of the 35 Most Influential African Americans in Wisconsin by Madison 365.
 Vanessa was also honored as one of Madison’s 40 under 40 by In Business magazine in 2018.
 In 2019 Vanessa was appointed by Governor Evers to the State Criminal Justice Coordinating Council.
 She was also appointed by Governor Evers in 2021 to his State Advisory Council on Equity and Inclusion.
-Also in 2021, Vanessa was an International Women’s Day Trailblazer award recipient.
+Also in 2021, Vanessa was an International Women’s Day Trailblazer award recipient and received the Social Justice Leader of the Year award from the Wisconsin Leadership Summit.
+In 2022, Vanessa received the Humanitarian Award from the City of Madison and County.